|Questions / FAQs | Contact Us | Gallery|

 Is there parking available for the week of the event?Yes.
 Long term parking will be available.
 Click here for details.

 Can I ship my bike?We are working to find a suitable bicycle shop to work with.
-Once we have the information it will be posted on the Getting There page.
+Once we have the information it will be posted on the Ride Details page.

 Will I have phone/e-mail access during the ride?

 Will I be able to charge my electronic devices?Not all of the mountainous areas we pass through have uninterrupted cell phone and Internet access.
 Some campsites have electrical outlets available for charging devices.

 New started in 2013!
 Our SAG team, The Voice of Idaho, Amateur Radio Club, will provide a charging station each day in camp for a fee.
 Please read the newsletter you will receive via email for more information.

 Will there be electricity at each nights camp?We cannot guarantee that electricity will be available each night.
 Most of our camping is in city parks which may or may not have electricity available.

 Can I bring my dog?Ride Idaho does not allow cyclists to bring any pets with them.
 Volunteers and Non-Riders can bring a pet under these specific conditions.
 The pet can not be in camp around the riders or at a rest stop outside of a vehicle, other than to go to the bathroom.
 The pet must be on a leash when being walked.
 Please be aware that pets may not be allowed at the campsites per park or city regulations.
 Pets must be leashed and under control or resting in a vehicle at all times.
 Be aware that temperatures during the ride may be too hot for prolonged periods of time inside a vehicle.
 The privileges Ride Idaho receives from our hosts has been earned.
 Please don't jeopardize the good karma we've developed.

 Can I tow a bicycle trailer?We do not allow riders to tow anything behind their bicycle for safety reasons.